-• Which of the following statements are correct?
+Which of the following statements are correct?
 For a semiconductor you can easily change the conductivity by the following means:

-- A) Changing the temperatures

-- B) Changing the lightning ambient

-- C) Adding impurities to the material

-- D) Changing the pressure (acting on the sample)
+- A) Changing the temperature (yes different behavior from metals!) - B) Changing the lightning ambient (depends on color/wavelength) - C) Adding impurities to the material (both in a positive and negative way cf. Boron dopant and oxygen undesired) - Changing the pressure (acting on the sample) (piezoelectric effect, very weak in silicon more prominent in III/V compound seminconductors with polar crystals)